rjslingshot/houses-website/docs/intro.md

 :diamonds::clubs::hearts::spades:

-Welcome to **Houses**, a collection of card games born from a dream, where a standard deck of playing cards holds the key to a world of strategy, conflict, and unfolding stories.
+Welcome to **Houses**, a collection of card games where a standard deck of playing cards holds the key to a world of strategy, conflict, and unfolding stories.

 Within **Houses**, the four suits (Diamonds, Clubs, Hearts, and Spades) represent distinct nations with unique cultures, strengths, and ambitions.
 The nomadic and quick-witted Diamonds, the wild and powerfully brutish Clubs, the vigilant and spiritual Hearts, and the cunning, tactical Spades all vie for influence and survival.
 Stepping into this world as a player, your choices will shape their destinies.